 These stories were about their journeys and the friends they made along the way.
 They would make new friends as they would travel together.
 If someone’s wagon broke down, or a horse died, they would pitch in and help their fellow traveler in need.

 We do the same thing now.
 I have helped repair a stuck Workhorse chassis or two and other coaches.
 My wife and I have been to lots of rallies and fed lots of people.
 People have looked after us.
 Our coaching friends on the forums, at campouts, and especially at Deer Creek Motorcoach resort helped us though some tough times more than once.

-I don’t think that Barry and Mario had any idea how good a community they would be giving birth to, when they conceived the idea of building a motor coach resort.
+I don’t think that Robert and Barry had any idea how good a community they would be giving birth to, when they conceived the idea of building an RV resort and a motor coach resort.
 Deer Creek is more than a resort with clubhouse, golf course, and a lot of handsome coaches parked on pretty lots.
 It is not just a resort…it is a refuge.
 It is a fort full of good people.

 As our friends Gary and Janis reminded me just yesterday; we are far more than friends, we are family.
 I would not give up this life for anything.
 I will continue to hit the road and take the risk that something unexpected might happen.
 Most of the time that unexpected thing is good, like meeting someone like Bob and making a friend, possibly for life.

 That is the best thing about being a member of the Motorcoach Family.